-If you’re new to forcing bulbs, you’re probably wondering whether you can plant outdoor bulbs indoors.
+If you’re new to bulb forcing, you’re probably wondering whether you can plant outdoor bulbs indoors.
 The answer is yes, your usual garden varieties are perfectly suitable bulbs for planting in this way.

-It’s worth bearing in mind the size of your pot when choosing your bulbs; don’t plant big tulips in a tiny pot, for example.
-I find miniature iris, crocus, hyacinths and miniature daffodils all work well if you’re tight on space.
+It’s worth bearing in mind the size of your pot when choosing your bulbs for forcing indoors; don’t plant big tulips in a tiny pot, for example.
+I find miniature iris, crocus, hyacinths, muscari and miniature daffodils all work well if you’re tight on space.

 How to force bulbs indoors